ENVT3338 Land Capability Assessment

 - Details for undergraduate courses

-- Level 3 core unit in the Environmental Science major sequence
+- Level 3 core unit in the Environmental Science; Environmental Science and Management major sequences

 - Level 3 elective

-- Students are able to (1) describe, assess and sample soil profiles in different landscape positions; (2) classify soil properties in the field and use laboratory techniques to determine texture, phosphorus retention or cation exchange capacity and water retention; and (3) classify and map soils and landforms and relate these to land use and soil degradation such as salinisation, desertification and soil acidification.
-Perform a land capability assessment..
+- Students are able to (1) describe, assess and sample soil profiles in different landscape positions; (2) classify soil properties in the field and use laboratory techniques to determine physical and chemical soil properties such as: texture, water retention, pH and EC, phosphorus retention or cation exchange capacity; and (3) classify and map soils and landforms and relate these to land use and soil degradation such as salinisation, desertification and soil acidification. and finally perform a land capability assessment..

 - Indicative assessments in this unit are as follows: (1) mid semester short report; (2) individual final report; and (3) group folder.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Matthias Leopold

 - ENVT2220 The Climate System or ENVT2236 Soil Science or EART2222 Geomorphology and Soils (formerly EART2222 Earth Surface Processes and Soils) or EART2231 Earth Materials or EART2234 Earth Processes or ENVT2251 Environmental Hydrology or ENVT2221 Global Climate Change and Biodiversity or ENVT2250